Research Projects

 Figure A1.
 The common cyclodextrins: α-cyclodextrin (αCD), β-cyclodextrin (βCD) and γ-cyclodextrin (γCD).

 Figure A2.
-Inclusion of long mono-carboxylic acids (left, CH packing)
+Inclusion of long mono-carboxylic acids (right, CH packing)

 βCD.